dlorent/teleport/docs/5.0/preview/database-access.md

 ```

 !!! tip
-    Single Teleport process can run multiple different services, for example
+    A single Teleport process can run multiple different services, for example
-    multiple database access proxies as well as run other services such an
+    multiple database access proxies as well as running other services such an
     SSH service or an application access proxy.

 Start the database service: